tonyjie/cs6120-hw/lesson6/README.md

 ## Limitations
-`to_ssa_fail.` dir contains the special testcases that this implementation haven't coevered yet.
+`to_ssa_fail.` dir contains the special testcases that this implementation haven't covered yet.
 - `if_ssa.bril` is bril code with phi nodes.
 Current implementation doesn't support bril program with phi nodes.
 To support it, I should also give the destination of phi node a fresh new name, and save it in the stack and maintain it.
 But my implementation is kind of complicated (messy...?), so I just choose to not support it currently XD.
 Hope it didn't influence a lot.
 - `loop-branch.bril` contains several functions and `call` op.
 This need some additional effort to analyze its control flow graph, etc.